|Observer||Mr George Henry Pallett||1941||20 Jul 1944|

 The site is on PRIVATE LAND and was accessed by kind permission of the owners.

 The wireless was sited at Captain Wight Boycott's home Oakhampton House (sometimes recorded as Oakhampton Manor) Wiveliscombe (Telephone 221).
-The site has been recorded as being in the attic but it is known a dugout was present so it COULD have originally been placed in the attic whilst the dugout was being built.
+The site has been recorded as being in the attic but it is known a dugout was present so it COULD have originally been placed in the attic whilst the dugout was being built or the attic used after the dugout was abandoned.
 A serious and suspicious fire in 1956 gutted the house and it was eventually demolished.

 The dugout for the wireless was constructed in “The Shrubbery” next to the house.
 At present the dugout is remembered as being in three slightly different locations.
 It is remembered as an underground structure with two chambers.